xlnwel/blog/docs/_posts/2020-09-27-On-Policy-Choices.md

 GAE and V-trace appears to perform better than N-step returns, which indicates that it is beneficial to combine the value estimators from multiple time steps.
 However, no significant performance difference between GAE and V-trace is spotted.

 Huber loss performs worse than MSE loss in all environments.
 These show outliners in value function generally help.
-Surprisingly, value clipping implemented in OpenAI baselines' PPO generally hurts the performance -- in their experiments, it only helps in some cases when $$\epsilon=1$$.
-However, my experiences with PPO in Procgen indicates value clipping is helpful with the default hyperparameter setting.
-I conjecture the difference is introduced because 1) [Andrychowicz et al. 2020](#ref1) do not apply reward normalization in their experiments -- when the reward scale is large, $$\text{clip}(v - v_{old}, -\epsilon, \epsilon)$$ could be too conservative as $$\epsilon$$ is usually small; 2) outliners in value loss compromise the representation learned by the shared CNN.
+Surprisingly, value clipping implemented in OpenAI baselines' PPO generally hurts the performance—in their experiments, it only helps in some cases when $$\epsilon=1$$.
+However, my experiences with PPO in Procgen indicates value clipping is sometimes helpful.
+I conjecture the difference is introduced because 1) [Andrychowicz et al. 2020](#ref1) do not apply reward normalization in their experiments—when the reward scale is large, $$\text{clip}(v - v_{old}, -\epsilon, \epsilon)$$ could be too conservative as $$\epsilon$$ is usually small; 2) outliners in value loss may compromise the representation learned by the shared CNN.

 ## Training Setup